spencerfeng/chat-board/README.md

-# ChatBoard
+# Chat Board

-ChatBoard is a message app built with Angular 5, Tailwind CSS and socket.io.
+Chat Board is a message app built with Angular 5, Tailwind CSS and socket.io.